scipp/ess/packages/essimaging/docs/about/index.md

 ## Source code and development

-Essimaging is hosted and developed [on GitHub](https://github.com/scipp/essimaging).
+ESSimaging is hosted and developed [on GitHub](https://github.com/scipp/essimaging).